The Desaturating Seven: Background and composition

 The Desaturating Seven is a concept album based on the 1978 children's book The Rainbow Goblins, written by Italian author of children's books, Ul de Rico.
-Band leader Les Claypool used to read the book to his children when they were younger, and was fascinated and inspired by the book's vibrant artwork and use of colors.
+Band leader Les Claypool used to read the book to his children when they were younger; the bassist was fascinated and inspired by the book's vibrant artwork and use of colors.
 Claypool always felt the book's story would make a fascinating musical project, and eventually approached his fellow band members about recording original music based on the story of the book.
 This is the second Primus album based on a movie or book, the first being the 2014 album, Primus & the Chocolate Factory with the Fungi Ensemble, and is their shortest full-length album to date.

 The album has been noted as a stylistic change for Primus, exploring more traditional aspects of progressive rock than their previous releases.
 The influence of King Crimson, especially the album Discipline (1981), is evident.

+Plot synopsis

+The album tells a story of a land terrorized by seven goblins - named after the seven colors of the rainbow - who feed on color and continue to consume all rainbows they can find; the only place safe from them is The Valley of the Rainbow ("The Valley", "The Seven").
+The goblins set out to feast on the remaining rainbows in the valley ("The Trek"), but the promise of the prey turns them against one another ("The Scheme") and drives them gradually insane ("The Dream").
+Arriving to The Valley, they try to capture the rainbows, but the colors evade them, and a sudden rainstorm washes them all away ("The Storm", "The Ends?").